 • Fractures that are completely below the gumline.
 Again, these teeth cannot be protected by crowns, and are susceptible to infections.

 • A shattered tooth.
 If a tooth is shattered, it cannot support a crown.

 • Severe tooth decay.
 Cavities are treated with fillings, but fillings can compromise teeth with large cavities.
 Teeth with large cavities also cannot support a crown.

 • Overcrowding.
 When your teeth are overcrowded, orthodontic treatment is often recommended.
 However, if there is not enough room to correct your teeth, one or more teeth may need to be extracted first.

 • Impacted teeth.
-A common issue with wisdom teeth, impacted teeth are those that cannot erupt through the gumline.
+A common issue with wisdom teeth, impacted teeth are those that cannot erupt through the gum line.

-Surgical extractions are used for more complex situations, such as when the tooth is blocked, it is broken in several pieces, or it is stuck fully below the gumline.
+Surgical extractions are used for more complex situations, such as when the tooth is blocked, it is broken into several pieces, or it is stuck fully below the gumline.
 These extractions are done under local anesthetic and sedation.
 We begin by making small incisions in your gums, exposing the entire tooth and the bone surrounding it.
 We then work to remove the tooth from the socket.
-In some cases, bone may need to be removed in order to fully access the tooth.
+In some cases, the bone may need to be removed in order to fully access the tooth.
 In other cases, the tooth may need to be broken to completely remove it.
 We carefully remove every piece and clean the socket before suturing the surgical wound closed.